Wednesday 28 June 2017, 7.30pm, OTO Project Space

 Phil Julian is a UK based composer and improviser active since the late 1990’s principally working with modular electronic devices and computers.
 Releases have appeared on labels including Entr'acte, Harbinger Sound and The Tapeworm with regular solo and collaborative live performances in the UK and Europe.

-Oliver Barrett is a musician and illustrator currently living in London.
+Oliver Barrett is a musician and illustrator based in Somerset.
 Having played in various bands, Oliver has most recently put out several releases under his 'Petrels' moniker on various labels internationally including Denovali, Tartaruga, and Patient Sounds.
 As a composer he has had work commissioned by the BFI, London Word Festival and the Southbank Centre amongst others.
 A multi-instrumentalist, Oliver's musical practice ranges from solo electronics, acoustic improvisation, band work, and sound art, to orchestral arrangements and song, drawing influences from a broad spectrum.